Automatic translation from Google translate:

 The important thing is that the rates are considered fair by both the tenants and the owners, a difficult task, as each one looks at the proposed house with its own glasses.
 And, unlike Germany and Austria, in which the majority of rental housing is from large specialised corporations, in Spain 97% of rental housing is in private hands, according to data from Solvia, which implies more diversity of opinions.
 Recently I wrote about the big projects planned by large corporations that may be interested in entering this dynamic, which would settle that percentage a bit, find the earlier paper here: The new “Phoenix”: the construction of homes reborns with force in Spain.

 This article is written by one of our independent partners in Spain, Juan, who is one of our Legal partners in Catalonia.
-Check his profile in our team section.
+Check his profile.